Bridging Loans For Self Build

-- Closed bridging loans – Usually have a fixed date of repayment.
-Meaning from the start of the loan the borrower knows exactly when they are required to repay the loan, if it offers a fixed rate of interest exactly how much more they will need to repay.
+Closed bridging loans – Usually have a fixed date of repayment.
+The borrower knows exactly when they are required to repay the loan and the maximum interest they will need to repay.

 Before taking out bridging finance

-Before applying for a bridging loan borrowers should be aware that these types of loan generally secured as a first charge against property or land, this means that failure to make your repayments could result in subsequent repossession.
+Before applying for a bridging loan, borrowers should be aware that these types of loans are generally secured as a first charge against property or land.
+This means that failure to make your repayments could result in subsequent repossession.

 Bridging finance also tends to offer higher interest rates and fees than you would expect with a mortgage.

-During the application for a bridging loan a borrower may need to provide the lender with a summary of the deal – with descriptions for the reasons behind the need for finance, what security will be provided on the loan and details of their exit strategy such as repaying the loan through a mortgage or other means.
-Any security will need to be valuated with the lender.
+During the application for a bridging loan, a borrower may need to provide the lender with a summary of the deal.
+This could include descriptions for the reasons behind the need for finance, what security will be provided on the loan and details of their exit strategy such as repaying the loan through a mortgage or other means.
+Any security will need to be valued with the lender.

-Borrowers may wish to consider other finanance options, such as self-build mortgages which are a type of mortgage specially intended to be used for borrowers who are constructing a property.
+Borrowers may wish to consider other finance options, such as self build mortgages, which are a type of mortgage specially intended to be used for borrowers who are constructing a property.

-If you have been considering bridging finance you may wish to think about using the services of an independent adviser, who can offer impartial advice, one which offers a whole of market service can use their knowledge of the industry to compare products from a range of different lenders.
+If you have been considering bridging finance, you may wish to think about using the services of an independent adviser; they can offer impartial advice, a whole of market service and use their knowledge of the industry to compare products from a range of different lenders.